Historical Fiction and Historical Romance

 Desperate for an income, Cora becomes a séance-performing spiritualist and gets a taste for celebrity—and it’s so delicious.
 So what if she can’t actually communicate with the dead?
 Her eager patrons don’t need to know that.

 Amelia Baxter, an ambitious journalist and suffragist, is discouraged when her editor refuses to let her cover the horrific Jack the Ripper murders.
 Instead, Amelia pours her frustrations into bringing Cora’s deceptive and manipulative act to an end, even if it means risking her family’s reputation.

 sign up for updates

-Don't forget to confirm your email via the confirmation email you will get upon signing up.
+Don't forget to confirm your address via the email you will get upon registering.